WHAT TO EXPECT:

 event Details

-Join us this October for an unmissable evening of artists’ workshops, performances, talks and more – all while you enjoy DJ music and a drink at the bar.
+Join us this October for an unmissable evening of artists’ workshops, performances, talks and more – all while you enjoy DJ music and a cool beverage available for purchase at the bar, featuring wines by Trinity Hill, and beers and soft drinks by Stoke.

 This free event celebrates our triennial exhibition Aotearoa Contemporary, a showcase of artists who are working afresh with ritual and storytelling, mythology, rhythm, Indigenous space and materials through painting, textiles, sculpture, ceramics, photography and performance.